Read on to learn all about student credit cards.

 The idea is to help you budget and build your credit rating for future financial applications, like buying a house, without the risk of getting deep into debt.

-✔️ Protection on purchases: a student credit card has the same level of purchase protection as regular credit cards.
-The consumer credit act protects purchases between £100 and £30,000 against any issues.
+✔️ Protection on purchases: a student credit card has the same level of purchase protection as regular credit cards on purchases worth between £100 and £30,000 | ❌️ Lower credit limit: student credit cards usually have much smaller credit limits than normal credit cards |

-✔️ Credit card rewards: depending on which student credit card you choose, you could earn extra rewards for using your new credit card.
+✔️ Credit card rewards: depending on which student credit card you choose, you could earn extra rewards for using your new credit card | ❌️ Fees: there will be fees for cash withdrawals from your credit card |

 ✔️ Spread the cost of purchases: in need of a large purchase?
-A student credit card allows you to pay for large purchases and spreads the cost making it more manageable.
+A student credit card allows you to pay for large purchases and spreads the cost making it more manageable | ❌️ Marks on your credit score: a rejected application can leave a mark on your credit report.
+However, most credit card companies have an eligibility checker you can do before filling out an application to avoid any impact on your credit file. |

-✔️ No annual fees: most student credit cards have no annual fees.
+✔️ No annual fees: most student credit cards have no annual fees | |

-✔️ Interest-free period: some credit card providers offer introductory interest-free periods that you can use.
+✔️ Interest-free period: some credit card providers offer introductory interest-free periods |

 Some student credit cards come with multiple features that allow you to take advantage of credit building whilst being rewarded for purchases.
 It's all about looking for the best student credit card that suits your needs and offers you the best deal.

-Each company will have its rules and requirements for applicants, but most will share some standard criteria.
+Each company will have its own rules and requirements for applicants, but most will share some standard criteria.

 Like any credit account, there's a criteria you'll have to meet:

-- Be aged 18 or over.
+- Be aged 18 or over

-- Resident in the UK.
+- Resident in the UK

-- Studying at a UK university.
+- Studying at a UK university

-- Proof of identification.
+- Proof of identification

-- Proof of study.
+- Proof of study

-- Proof of address.
+- Proof of address

 It's also important to know that some credit card companies require you to have a student current account with them before you can apply for a student credit card.
 However, other options are available if you have an existing account with a different bank.